jcvdwlt/SuperResolution/README.md

 # SuperResolution

-Sparse superresolution entails post-processing images of few sufficiently separated light sources to resolve their positions to a higher accuracy than that of the imaging device.
+Sparse super resolution entails post-processing images of few sufficiently separated light sources to resolve their positions to a higher accuracy than that of the imaging device.

 <img src="https://github.com/jcvdwlt/SuperResolution/blob/master/figs/sr4.gif" >